JIS Background Checks

 Final Parenting Plan

-A JIS background check is needed prior to the presentation of a final parenting plan to the Court for entry, the party or parties presenting the final parenting plan shall submit a completed JIS background form to the Snohomish County Superior Court Programs Office, located on the first floor of the Superior Court, Room C-140.
+A JIS background check is needed prior to the presentation of a final parenting plan to the Court for entry, the party or parties presenting the final parenting plan shall submit a completed JIS background form to Snohomish County Superior Court Administration, located on the fifth floor of the Superior Court, Room 5620.

 Per local court rule, the JIS request must be submitted no less than five court days prior to the date of presentation of the final parenting plan.
 There is no cost to the parties for this check.